 Payers are seeking assistance from clinical data integration vendors who specialize in producing fit-for-purpose data at scale.
 These vendors help payers utilize clinical data effectively for risk adjustment, quality measurement, care management, value-based care, and enterprise analytics.

 The market is flooded with various technology-based solutions, ranging from end-to-end platforms to integration engines and terminology servers.
-To navigate through this crowded landscape and make an informed choice, consider the following critical characteristics when selecting a clinical data integration partner:
+To navigate through this crowded landscape, consider the following critical characteristics when selecting a clinical data integration partner:

 Deploying fit-for-purpose data at scale is crucial for payers seeking to optimize the impact of data in downstream workflows.
 While a challenging and complex problem to solve, implementing practical clinical data integration solutions to prepare data for the use case will accelerate a payer’s ability to leverage fit-for-purpose data as a strategic asset for better decision making and better health outcomes.